nanocurrency/nano-docs/docs/integration-guides/advanced.md

 ### Keepalive

-This subscription is available since _v20.0_
+This action is available since _v20.0_

 Keepalive allows checking the liveliness of the websocket without refreshing it or changing a subscription.
 Use the format: